pitchplay/blog-content/_posts/2016-07-14-polyrhythms.md

 ### Pen and Paper

-If you are ever confused about how to play or notate a polyrhythm, the best thing you can do is get out the pen and paper to draw yourself an example.
+If you are ever confused about how to play or notate a polyrhythm, the best thing you can do is get out the pen and paper to draw yourself a guide.

 If I'm looking at the 2:3 polyrhythm I want to figure out when the pattern will repeat so that I know what a pattern cycle looks like.
 I multiply 2x3 to get 6 and then I know that there is a cycle of 6 little beats before both the 2 and 3 rhythms line up on the same beat again.